 If you’ve recently decided to try a paleo diet and had some success when it comes to building lean muscle and increasing your level of energy, you might be wondering if you should get your dog in on the magic by increasing their protein consumption.
 If so, your interest in eating right might have led you to wonder about protein, pet food, and precisely how much crude protein there should be in your dog’s food.

 The Association of American Feed Control Officials (AAFCO), the organization that sets the requirements for commercial dog food, has determined that food for adult dogs should consist of at least 18% crude protein on a dry matter basis.
 Pregnant and nursing dogs, as well as puppies, have slightly higher needs and should be fed food with at least 22% crude protein on a dry matter basis.
 If a product fed daily contains less than those amounts, dogs will suffer deficiencies and get sick Generally your dog can greatly benefit from including more protein in their diet.

 What Do You Mean by “On a Dry Matter Basis”?

 Dog food labels provide a guaranteed analysis of the product’s ingredients, including crude protein, fat, fiber, and moisture.
 AAFCO recommendations refer to dry matter analysis: not the crude protein or fat numbers you actually see on the label.

 As a general rule, there’s not much difference between the crude protein content you see on the label and crude protein content on a dry matter basis for most dry foods.
 But to get a good idea of how much protein your dog is getting from wet food, you’ll need to do a bit of math.
+The percentage of moisture content should be subtracted from the total product and then the remaining nutrients and ash can be calculated.
 Fortunately, there are several online calculators that’ll do the work for you!